All Episodes

 And there's really crazy structures down there.

-So like they'll have like ritual rooms, they'll be like literal thrones made of human bones down there.
+They'll be like literal thrones made of human bones down there.

-There's like all these things they call the bone rooms that are just like stacked super high of like towers of different bones.
+There's like all these things they call the bone rooms that are just stacked super high of like towers of different bones.

 It's like the most insane thing you've ever seen.

-Like trying to to conceptualize seeing like a dead human, now see six million of them, and they're all stacked in weird formations, and there's like baptismal rooms and things like that.
+Like, trying to conceptualize seeing like a dead human now, see six million of them, and they're all stacked in weird formations.

 That's the bone throne.